Flag Prerequisites

 You can't add a prerequisite that would cause a circular dependency loop.

-4. Then, select the variants that you want to be dependent on.
-Off is a special value that represents when users weren't included in the prerequisite flag or experiment.
+4. Select the variants that you want to be dependent on.
+There is a special variant, "Off" that represents when users aren't included in the prerequisite flag or experiment.

 Workflow considerations

-Before you activate a flag or start an experiment, ensure that prerequisite flags are active and variant assignment works as intended.
-You can't start the experiment until prerequisite flags and activate experiments.
+Before you activate a flag or start an experiment, ensure that prerequisite flags are active and that your variant assignment works as expected.
+You can't start the experiment until your prerequisite flags and experiments are active.

 For flags and experiments with dependents, Amplitude prevents the following actions:

-• Deleting a variant or changing the variant key of a variant that another flag or experiment is dependent on.
+• Deleting a variant or changing the variant key of a variant if another another flag or experiment depends on it.

 • Archiving that flag or experiment.